GabrielSlima/blog/articles/self-iprovement-workin-out-raising-vibration.md

         is actually gonna make you rich, you're delusional my friend.
 Only doing that won't make you rich.
 You gotta put in the work, it's a start, but there's a lot of work to make it actually happen.
-        In general, just positive affrimations about yourself.
+        But in general, just positive affrimations about yourself and you gotta be pragmatic.
     </p>
     <h4>Don't allow people say negative affirmations towards you</h4>
     <p>